SquidDev-CC/copy-cat/README.md

 It's possible to embed copy-cat within another website.
 This may be useful if you want to show off your programs on their own site.

-**Important:** Due to limitations with how the emulator is implemented, only one computer can be embedded at once.

 ```html
 <!-- The div to embed your computer.
 Can be placed anywhere within the page. -->
 <div id="embed-computer"></div>